Anxiety For No Reason? All About Generalized Anxiety Disorder (GAD)

 Other relaxation exercises to consider include progressive muscle relaxation and visualization.
 These tools are effective ways to train your body and mind to calm themselves more regularly and with more ease.

 Exercise can make you feel better.
 It releases endorphins that make you happier, and it balances hormones, which may be an underlying cause of generalized anxiety disorder.
+Many types of exercises are tailored specifically for managing GAD such as aerobic exercise, yoga, and swimming.
 Additionally, cardiovascular health is important for brain function because it improves blood flow, oxygen, and nutrients to the brain.

 Studies show that any type or amount of exercise has benefits, but exercising for at least 30 minutes every other day will help you begin to feel real differences in your body and mind.
 Exercise also helps because it feels like a real action you can take to combat worry.
 If you're keyed up physically and decide to hop on your bike for 30 minutes, it can feel productive.
 Furthermore, if you're doing your best to be physically healthy, you have one less thing to worry about.